How often should you groom your horse

 How Often Should You Groom Your Horse For A Shiny Coat?

-Grooming should be completed as part of your horse’s routine care.
-Grooming boast benefits such as health monitoring, health maintenance, as well as building the relationship between you and your horse.
+As a good rule of thumb, grooming should be completed in some form at least once a day.
+It boasts benefits such as health monitoring and maintenance and building the relationship between you and your horse.
 But it is also key in developing and maintaining a shine to the coat!

 In a herd environment, horses will groom each other daily.
-As owners, we can replicate this through using the brushes in our grooming kits.
+As owners, we can replicate this by using the brushes in our grooming kits.

-However, you must consider your horse’s lifestyle and the brushes you are using on!
-When horses are living outdoors, we want to reserve some of their natural oils to waterproof and provide nourishment for the skin and coat.
-Using a stiffer brush, such as a dandy brush is therefore recommended, to reduce removal of these vital oils.
+However, you must consider your horse’s lifestyle and the brushes you are using!
+When horses live outdoors, we want to reserve some of their natural oils to waterproof and nourish the skin and coat.
+Therefore, it is recommended to use a stiffer brush, such as a dandy brush, to reduce the removal of these vital oils.

 Unlike grooming, bathing horse’s should not be completed regularly as shampoos will completed dissolve and remove any natural oils on the skin.